krafthack-by-techday/.github/profile/README.md

 # Welcome to KraftHack by #Techday
-This GitHub org are designed to host code from a hackathon arranged by #Techday - Stanett.
+Code and content from Krafthack by [#Techday](https://www.statnett.no/om-statnett/moter-og-arrangementer/techday/).